DarioBeneventi/project-webshop-shayan-dario/README.md

 Beneventi Dario & Shayan Golabi - 2TI Odisee

-This project is a functional website that we created through approximately 80 hours of work, which amounts to a total of approximately 160 hours as it was developed using pair programming.
+This project is a functional website and that we created through approximately 80 hours of work, which amounts to a total of approximately 160 hours as it was developed using pair programming.
+Frontend languages HTML/CSS & Javascript | Backend language C#

 Features for Customers: